This article contains major MCU spoilers

 Natasha thought she had accidentally killed Dreykov’s daughter Antonia (Olga Kurylenko) in a bombing when she was a child, but it turns out that Antonia had survived the blast.
 She was maimed, however, and a disappointed Dreykov had then raised Antonia to be a weapon against his enemies.
 Under the moniker “Taskmaster” Antonia can mimic opponents’ fighting styles, and has been shown using battle techniques copied from the likes of Iron Man, Captain America, the Winter Soldier, Spider-Man, and Black Panther.

-We haven’t seen Taskmaster re-emerge since the events of Black Widow, but we’d put good money on seeing her again – Taskmaster is regularly an iconic villain (and sometimes an anti-hero) in the pages of Marvel Comics.
+We haven’t seen Taskmaster re-emerge since the events of Black Widow, but Taskmaster is regularly an iconic villain (and sometimes an anti-hero) in the pages of Marvel Comics, and will be a part of Phase Five’s Thunderbolts lineup.

 In a coup by Marvel Studios, Stranger Things star David Harbour joined the MCU as Alexei Shostakov/Red Guardian in Black Widow.
 Alexei is a super soldier, and is known to rattle on about his heyday as Russia’s version of Captain America.
 He even claims to have fought Captain America in the 80s, but this has been disputed by people who knew that Steve Rogers was still in the ice back then.
 He may be telling the truth, though, and we go into that further right here!
 Red Guardian was an ally to Natasha Romanoff, and may continue to be an ally to Yelena Belova.
 He originally masqueraded as the pair’s fake father when they were sent on an undercover mission to America in the 90s.